Connecting the one-band and three-band Hubbard models of cuprates via spectroscopy and scattering experiments: Concluding Remarks

 Our analysis shows $\tilde{U} < U_d$ always.
 In addition to agreeing with estimates of $\tilde{U}$ from the one-band model applied to neutron scattering or ARPES experiments, this inequality is a direct consequence of equation (\ref{eq:ueff}).

-$U_p$ is significant in magnitude, both in measurements and in our estimates, far from being too small!
-Surprisingly, $U_p$ tends to be ignored in many studies on cuprates, but we believe that this needs to be revisited.
-Indeed, the second relation in equation (\ref{eq:ueff}) shows that the effective interaction $\tilde{U}$ is enhanced by $U_p$ and $\Delta$.
+$U_p$ is significant in magnitude, both in measurements and in our estimates, and is not small compared to $U_d$.
+While $U_p$ has been neglected in some studies on cuprates, we believe it is as important as $U_d$.
+Further, the second relation in equation (\ref{eq:ueff}) shows that the effective interaction $\tilde{U}$ is enhanced by $U_p$ and $\Delta$.

 The ground-state singlet weights from our exact diagonalization show the importance of O moments and ZRS in the effective description.
 We also observe that the singlet weights change very little across the family of compounds, in spite of a variation in the three-band spectroscopic parameters that are used to calculate them.
 This holds for the ratio $\tilde{U}/\tilde{t}$ as well.